Hare & Hare, Landscape Architects and City Planners

 University of Georgia Press in association with LALH

 Winner, George Ehrlich Award, Historic Kansas City

 When Sidney J. Hare (1860–1938) and S. Herbert Hare (1888–1960) launched their Kansas City firm in 1910, they founded what would become the most influential landscape architecture and planning practice in the Midwest.
 Over time, their work became increasingly far-ranging, both in its geographical scope and project types.
 Between 1924 and 1955, Hare & Hare commissions included fifty-four cemeteries in fifteen states; numerous city and state parks (seventeen in Missouri alone); more than fifteen subdivisions in Salt Lake City; the Denver neighborhood of Belcaro Park; the picturesque grounds of the Christian Science Sanatorium in Chestnut Hill, Massachusetts; and the University of Texas at Austin among fifty-one college and university campuses.

-CAROL GROVE, adjunct assistant professor of art history and archaeology at the University of Missouri–Columbia, is author of Henry Shaw’s Victorian Landscapes: The Missouri Botanical Garden and Tower Grove Park (LALH, 2005).
+CAROL GROVE, adjunct assistant professor of American art, University of Missouri–Columbia, is author of Henry Shaw’s Victorian Landscapes: The Missouri Botanical Garden and Tower Grove Park (LALH, 2005).